-(Pocket-lint) - Apple's September event held a veritably smorgasbord of new products and services that it's launching, but one of the most eye-catching was Apple Fitness+, a new fitness experience that it's launching.
+(Pocket-lint) - Apple's September event held a veritably smorgasbord of new products and services that it's launching, but one of the most eye-catching was Apple Fitness+, a new fitness experience that it's launching on 14 December.

 Part of the Apple One family of connected services but also accessible on its own, Fitness+ looks like a great new way to get fit using Apple's devices, all built with an Apple Watch in mind.
 We've got all the details you need to know about the new service right here, so strap in to find out everything.